liguowang/cobind/docs/comparison.rst

 70-95% of `CTCF <https://en.wikipedia.org/wiki/CTCF>`_ binding sites are also bound by `cohesin <https://en.wikipedia.org/wiki/Cohesin>`_ complex (including SMC1, SMC3, RAD21/SCC1, STAG1/SA1, STAG2/SA2) to establish chromatin loops and regulate gene expression [#f1]_ [#f2]_.

-We used CTCF-cohesin as a positive control to evaluate the performance of the conventional threshold-and-count approach as well as six other collocation measurements (including C, J, SD, SS, PMI and NPMI).
-We first calculated the scores of these metrics between all the binding sites (defined as cistrome) of `CTCF <https://en.wikipedia.org/wiki/CTCF>`_ with those cistromes of ~1200 TFs curated in the `ReMap <https://remap2022.univ-amu.fr/>`_ database.
-Then, we calculate the `Zscore <https://cobind.readthedocs.io/en/latest/usage/zscore.html>`_ as an overall mesurement of the cobindability.
+We used CTCF-cohesin as a positive control to evaluate the performance of the six collocation measurements (including C, J, SD, SS, PMI and NPMI).
+We first calculated the scores of these metrics between all the binding sites (defined as cistrome) of `CTCF <https://en.wikipedia.org/wiki/CTCF>`_ with those cistromes of 1207 TFs curated in the `ReMap <https://remap2022.univ-amu.fr/>`_ database.
+Then, we calculate the `Zscore <https://cobind.readthedocs.io/en/latest/usage/zscore.html>`_ as an overall measurement of the cobindability.

 .. image:: _static/CTCF.png
   :width: 800